Ein Soldat steht bei einem Bundeswehreinsatz vor seinem Spähfahrzeug vom Typ Fennek

 Since the 1990s, the Bundeswehr has been active on long-term operations abroad, sometimes for years: initially in Bosnia and later in Kosovo, as well as on combat operations in Afghanistan.
 At the moment, German soldiers are deployed in Europe, Asia and Africa, as well as in the Mediterranean.

-Bundeswehr operations: a colourful history
+Bundeswehr operations: A colourful history

 Operation badges on a uniform

-The Bundeswehr is shaped by its operations.
+The Bundeswehr is shaped by its operations

 Bundeswehr

-The history of the Bundeswehr’s operations starts with the end of the Cold War, and German reunification.
-UNSCOMUnited Nations Special Commission in Iraq became the Bundeswehr’s first operation abroad.
-After the end of the Gulf War, the Bundeswehr participated in the UNUnited Nations mission to monitor CBRNchemical, biological, radiological, nuclear weapons in Iraq.
 The parliamentary participation required for operations abroad only developed over the course of time.
 Since 1994, the German Bundestag has made decisions regarding the deployment of Bundeswehr forces abroad.
 In 2005, the established parliamentary practice resulted in the Parliamentary Participation Act, which is the legal basis for mandating operations abroad to this day.
-The Bundeswehr has successfully monitored maritime areas, participated in training missions, provided logistic and medical support, and conducted combat operations.
-The Bundeswehr has now completed almost 30 operations abroad.
-(BU: UNSCOMUnited Nations Special Commission in Iraq: the Bundeswehr’s first operation abroad.

-Command and control exercised from Potsdam
+Command and control exercised near Potsdam

-The Bundeswehr Joint Forces Operations Command is located outside Potsdam, near Berlin.
-Bundeswehr operations are planned and conducted at this command, which is directly subordinate to the Federal Ministry of Defence.
-As the operational level of command, the Bundeswehr Joint Forces Operations Command issues the national orders for the contingent commanders in the mission areas.
 The Bundeswehr Joint Forces Operations Command ensures that the deployment of German forces is in compliance with the mandate and does not violate the laws and regulations of the Federal Republic of Germany.
 The Commander of the Bundeswehr Joint Forces Operations Command is responsible to the Chief of Defence for command and control of the operational forces subordinate to the Commander.

 On operations around the world